pporrasebi/darkspaceproject/README.md

   * DOMINE (http://domine.utdallas.edu/cgi-bin/Domine)
   * 3did (http://3did.irbbarcelona.org)
 * Genetic interactions: Although the overlap between protein and genetic interactions is negligible, it might help identifying those predicted interactions that have higher biological interest.
+* Negatome (http://mips.helmholtz-muenchen.de/proj/ppi/negatome/), a database of verified negative interactions, can also be used to filter out spurious associations.